 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 4:40 h and the next high tide will be at 18:15 h.
-The only low tide of the day will be at 11:15 h.
+In the high tide and low tide chart, we can see that the first low tide was at 0:40 h and the next low tide at 13:10 h.
+The first high tide was at 6:40 h and the next high tide will be at 19:40 h.

-The lunar phase is a Waning Crescent.
-Today we will have 12 hours and 16 minutes of sun.
-The solar transit will be at 12:04 h and the length of time the moon will be visible will be 13 hours and 51 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we have 14 hours and 13 minutes of sun.
+The solar transit is at 12:08 h and the length of time the moon will be visible will be 10 hours and 50 minutes.

-The tidal coefficient today is 54 (average).
-At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 64.
-The tide heights today are 2.5 m, 1.1 m and 3.0 m.
+The tidal coefficient today is 69 (average).
+At noon the tidal coefficient increases to 73 to end the day with a tidal coefficient of 77.
+The tide heights today are 1.2 m, 3.0 m, 0.6 m and 3.0 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Ihota which is of 3.6 m and a minimum height of -0.1 m.